Energy Conservation and Demand Management Plan

 - Energy awareness

-The Energy Team will meet regularly with the following objectives:
+The Energy Team has the following objectives:

 - Develop strategies to reduce energy consumption